ndsev/zserio/README.md

 To be able to serialize data with zserio, you have to follow these basic steps:

-1. write the schema definition
+1. Write the schema definition
-2. compile the schema and generate code
+2. Compile the schema and generate code
 3. Set up your development environment with the zserio runtime
-4. serialize/deserialize using the generated code
+4. Serialize/deserialize using the generated code

+This Quick Start tutorial features code generation in C++.
+Go to the [zserio JAVA tutorial](doc/JavaTutorial.md) if you are interested in hands-on JAVA with zserio.

 ### Installation & Prerequisites

 Before we start, make sure you have the following components installed:

 - JAVA JRE
-- CMake (if you are generating C++ code)
+- CMake

 The easiest way of compiling the schema is to download the latest build of the zserio compiler from [Releases](https://github.com/welovemaps/zserio/releases).